 Why lower your A1C?

 A1C goals aren’t decided upon out of thin air.
-The targets that the ADA, AACE, or your provider advise for you are based on clinical research, as well as other factors, such as your age, your overall health, and your risk of hypoglycemia.
+The targets that the ADA, AACE or your provider advise for you are based on clinical research, as well as other factors, such as your age, your overall health and your risk of hypoglycemia.
 Landmark clinical trials, such as the Diabetes Control and Complications Trial (DCCT) and Epidemiology of Diabetes Interventions and Complications (EDIC), for example, have correlated lowering A1C with a decrease in diabetes-related complications.
 So, for every one point that you lower your A1C, you’ll lower your complication risk as follows:

-It’s important to realize that your A1C reflects an average of your blood sugar numbers.
-Your A1C might be 6.7%, but that may be because you’re having a lot of low blood sugars, for example.
-For this reason, your A1C should be viewed as part of the picture, and not in isolation.
+It’s important to realize that your A1C levels reflects an average of your blood sugar numbers.
+Your A1C levels might be 6.7%, but that may be because you’re having a lot of low blood sugars, for example.
+For this reason, your A1C levels should be viewed as part of the picture, and not in isolation.
 Your blood sugar readings, frequency of highs and lows, and quality of life need to be considered as part of your overall diabetes management plan.

 There are a number of ways to get your A1C down.
 Taking medication is one way (and the reality is that many people with diabetes need to take medication), but lifestyle measures are effective, too.
 Here’s a rundown of what can work.

-• Watch portions.
 Eating too much carb is one thing; eating too much protein or fat is another.
 Keep an eye on your portions of all of the foods that you eat, especially if you are trying to lose weight (losing weight, if you need to, can help lower your blood sugars and A1C).
 Using the plate method or sample menus are a couple of ways to help you get on track with an eating plan.

-Being active.
 We’re all bombarded with messages to exercise or be physically active, and after a while, it’s easy to tune them out.
 But if your goal is to lower your A1C, it’s time to pay attention.
 Yes, carb counting and losing weight helps, but don’t overlook the power of physical activity, too.
-Exercise provides numerous health benefits, including a lower risk of heart disease, weight loss, increased energy, and a lower risk of depression and stress.
+Exercise provides numerous health benefits, including a lower risk of heart disease, weight loss, increased energy and a lower risk of depression and stress.
 Add lower blood sugars to the list.

 More on how to lower your A1C next week!